YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 # 🤔 Lessons learned

-{% include info.html text="In this post you learned:\n- to start with simple prototypes\n- how to easily deploy fastai models on Huggingface Spaces and the Hub\n- that you can create functional MVP demos of real products and applications" %}
+{% include info.html text="In this post you learned:

+- to start with simple prototypes
+- how to easily deploy fastai models on Huggingface Spaces and the Hub
+- that you can create functional MVP demos of real products and applications" %}

 I was — and continue to be — surprised that the free Huggingface Spaces environment has no problem running all this fairly compute-intensive inference on their backend.
 (That said, if you try to upload a document containing dozens or hundreds of pages and you'll quickly hit up against the edge of what they allow.)